Pandaqi/pq-words/README.md

 ### Creating your own JSON

-I used four simple steps.
+I used three simple steps.
 Surely it can be automated further, but I saw no need.

 * Call `getAllAsJSON()` on PQ_WORDS => this prints the full word library in your console
 * Right-click and choose "copy object"
-* Paste it inside a JSON file and you're good to go!
+* Paste it inside a JSON file, optionally minify, and you're good to go!

 Make sure you right-click the top-level object.
 Otherwise it'll store whatever sub object you clicked.